SeasonsComputing/seacom-portfolio/tvk-resume-2026.md

 remained committed to the first principles of agile guarantees, disciplined engineering and best practices.

-Today, I employ agentic and generative AI across the SDLC and full development stack: imagining, planning and architecture through development, deployment and maintenance.
+Today, I employ AI across the SDLC and full development stack: imagining, planning and architecture through development, deployment and maintenance.

 ## 1. Contact